harmslab/gpmap/README.md

 # GPM -- Python mapping utilities for constructing genotype-phenotype maps

-This module provides a mapping object/datastructures for genotype-phenotype maps.
-Easily converts these maps into Networkx objects and JSON datastructures.
+This module provides mapping object/data-structures for managing genotype-phenotype data.

+1. Easily construct sequence spaces from lists of genotypes
+2. Convert any set of sequences into binary representations for modeling.
+3. Flexible framework for managing the type of mutations that occur in map.
+4. Paired with LatticeGPM, can easily construct lattice protein sequence spaces.
+5. Uses the power of [NetworkX](https://networkx.github.io) for network construction, enabling the use of their network algorithms.
+6. Easily convert between Networkx objects and JSON data-structures.
+7. Visualize networks with [NetworkViewer](https://github.com/harmslab/NetworkViewer) application.

+**NOTE**: Currently, these maps only work with complete spaces.
+We'll soon be working to make this more general.

 ## Installation